wvlet/airframe/airspec/README.md

 AirSpec was born with these ideas in mind by leveraging Airframe modules like Airframe Surface and DI.
 After implementing basic features of AirSpec, we've successfully __migrated all of the test cases in 20+ Airframe modules into AirSpec__, which were originally written in ScalaTest.
 Rewriting test cases was almost straightforward as AirSpec has handy `shouldBe` syntax and property testing support with ScalaCheck.

-In the following sections, we will see how to use AirSpec to write tests in a Scala-friendly style.
+In the following sections, we will see how to write tests in a Scala-friendly style with AirSpec.

 # Quick Start